digideskio/playfuljs-book/building-worlds.md

 # Playful JavaScript
-## Building Digital Worlds
+## Building Procedural Worlds

 ### 1. Introduction

 This is a book about breathing life into imaginary places.

+Procedural generation let a programmer create endless interactive, 3D environments without any experience in art, modeling, or animation.
+As the size of environments in games, movies, and other media increases, content creators are turning more and more to procedural methods.

+This books explores fun, playful, and visual algorithms - with the absolute minimum math necessary.
-If you learn something about design patterns, algorithms, or data structures along the way, I apologize and assure you it's purely coincidental.
+If you learn something about design patterns or data structures along the way, I apologize and assure you it's purely coincidental.
-If you're looking for advanced math, this is not the book for you.
-I suck at math, so we'll squeak by with the minimum amount necessary.

 We'll use JavaScript, the language of the web, because if you build something cool in JS it's easy to share with your friends.
 It's also reasonably fast and very high-level, so we can express big ideas with just a little code.